Nynergy/teletype-stash/Grid Scenes/References/Meadowpillars.md

 (generative).
-A rest will produce no trigger output for that step, a normal note will produce a trigger and set the corresponding CV out to the user-defined pitch at that step, and a generative note will produce a trigger and set the corresponding CV out to a random note within the first 12 degrees of the user-selected scale.
+A rest will produce no trigger output for that step, a normal note will produce a trigger and set the corresponding CV out to the user-defined pitch at that step, and a generative note will produce a trigger and set the corresponding CV out to a random note within the first X degrees of the user-selected scale.
+In this case, X is determined by the position of the PARAM knob.
+The PARAM knob is scaled from 0 to 24, with 0 being all the way left, 24 being all the way right, and 12 sitting directly at 12:00.

 You can go into the pattern data and set these steps to 0, 1, or 2, but that's a bit tedious.
 Rather, the meadow is actually a set of buttons that allow you to